Toledo Terminal Railroad

-Toledo Terminal Railroad was a railway company in the U.S. state of Ohio.
+The Toledo Terminal Railroad was a railway company in the U.S. state of Ohio.
 Primarily a switching railroad, it made a complete loop around the city of Toledo, crossing the Maumee River twice.

-Track history
+History

+The Toledo Terminal Railway and Terminal Company was chartered on September 13, 1900, to build a belt line around Toledo, connecting the 24 rail lines that entered the city at the time.
+Its completion was announced as early as September 1902, but later valuations pegged its opening at October 1, 1903.
+At this stage, the company was controlled solely by the Pere Marquette Railway.
+In 1907, the assets of this company was sold to the Toledo Terminal Railroad Company.
+This company expanded upon the work of its predecessor by adding 10 miles of secondary main track, yard tracks and sidings in 1914.

-In its heyday, the TTR was double-tracked all the way around the city of Toledo, except for the portion around the Upper Maumee Bridge.
+By 1930, the Pere Marquette was joined in control of the TTR by eight other railroad companies, all servicing the city and by extension the belt line: the Cincinnati, Hamilton and Dayton Railway; the Michigan Central; the New York Central; the Pennsylvania; the Grand Trunk Western; the Toledo, St. Louis and Western; the Toledo and Ohio Central; and the Hocking Valley Railway.
+The line had been double-tracked all the way around the city of Toledo, except for the portion around the Upper Maumee Bridge.
+In 1957, the Grand Trunk Western announced they would return their stock to the TTR.

 The Toledo Terminal Upper Maumee River Swing Bridge.
 Built in 1902, it was abandoned after it was damaged by a March 1982 derailment.
 It was demolished between October 2018 and May 2019.

 On March 17, 1982, a train derailed on the Upper Maumee Bridge, damaging it.
 The Toledo Terminal elected not to fix the bridge, instead abandoning it, stirring up much controversy.

-In 1983 it announced plans to lay continuous welded rail in north and west Toledo.